 However, this clearly isn’t the case as demand for SMS seems to be more popular than ever.
-In fact it’s more likely to be used by businesses to help cut costs and save money.
-Enterprises of all shapes and sizes across all sectors are beginning to realise the potential and benefits that SMS can bring to their businesses as efficient, targeted and relatively low cost form of communication.
+In fact, it’s more likely to be used by businesses to help cut costs and save money.
+Enterprises of all shapes and sizes across all sectors are beginning to realise the potential and benefits that SMS can bring to their businesses as an efficient, targeted and relatively low-cost form of communication.

 Other examples include a call centre which may need to contact customers with updates on the status of an insurance claim or application.
 Text provides a quicker and easier way to relay information.

 IT departments are integrating text into their operations to alert programmers of network problems or downtime.
 Notifying IT staff at the time of the problem helps fix the problem sooner ensuring less disruption and money lost from operations.

 Dentists and hair and beauty salons are prime examples of businesses that have problems with “no shows” and for the more efficient businesses within this sector, text is proving a vital tool.
 There is no sense in phoning customers to remind them of their appointment when a simple group text can reach the entire day’s appointments in a couple of minutes.
 A 1 hour job by a busy receptionist is radically reduced to 2 minutes!
 Plus there is much less likelihood of missed appointments, which in itself reduces lost revenue as more people turn up for their appointments.
 Nick Hayward of Beautology is delighted with text for reminder purposes “Sending a text is so much more convenient than making a phone call, as it can reach anyone, anywhere.
 It’s also much cheaper & quicker than making a phone call!”